 Taking a Mulligan on a Roth Contribution

-IRAs, 401ks, Roth, Traditional, tax brackets, MAGI (Are those the same guys as in the Bible?), contribution limits; there’s a lot to know regarding retirement contributions and what you can do when.
-We’ve typically advocated you get a good portion of your money into a Roth-sheltered account because the growth is tax-free, and the withdrawals are tax-free after age 59 ½.
+IRAs, 401ks, Roth, Traditional, tax brackets, MAGI (are those the same guys as in the Bible?), contribution limits; there’s a lot to know regarding retirement contributions and what you can do when.
+We’ve typically advocated that you get a good portion of your money into a Roth-sheltered account because the growth is tax-free, and the withdrawals are tax-free after age 59 ½.
 Maybe after coming to work with us, we discovered together a gaffe with your contributions, or maybe you’re reading this, completed a Roth contribution at some point this year, and what I’m about to share will make you go “Oops, I did it again” (That song was referenced on the Weather Channel just a few minutes ago while I’m sitting in a North Platte, NE hotel eating breakfast, so I couldn’t help myself from being quirky).

 Why would I need to fix a Roth IRA Contribution?